 Working from home: If you're not a fan of the morning and evening commute, affiliate marketing can be the way to get out of the 9 to 5 grind.
 You can launch new products and receive a percentage of profits, all from your kitchen table.
 You don't even have to get dressed in the morning.

 Affiliate marketing is cost-effective: If you start a business, you will probably have to deal with startup costs.
 You will also need cash flow to deal with different types of expenses.
 Luckily, you can start affiliate marketing for a very low cost.
-You won't have to pay any money to participate in an affiliate program.
+You won't have to pay any money to participate in the majority of affiliate programs.